 The court could just have looked at one of the speakers on SUMs event on February 23 with the theme Muslim Rolemodels.
 Hussein Hamad is a young and prominent preacher among salafists and has worked with Abo Raad, the imam in Gävle who praised ISIS.
 Extremism isn’t unfamiliar to him and he is seen as controversial.
 Many women and men who he have preached to and guided joined ISIS.

 SUM are constantly stunned and surprised by the extreme opinions of people they invite or hang out with.
 They seem uncapable of using google so I propose that they use the money they get for a course in that.
-The rest of them they should return so the state doesn’t have to sponsor their propaganda.
+The rest of it they should return so the state doesn’t have to sponsor their propaganda.